YourCursus/docker-backup-to-swift/README.md

     yourcursus/docker-pg_dump-to-swift no-cron
 ```

-Run once to delete from s3 then delete the container:
+Run once to delete from swift then delete the container:

 ```
 $ docker run --rm \